Essentials Plugin Development

 At the back-end, a REST Resource can be mounted dynamically as a REST end-point of the setup web application.
 The resource handles REST calls from the front-end.

-For changing the Hippo project sources and/or repository, the Essentials Plugin SDK provides support for installation instructions.
-If the plugin sports a packageFile, its instructions are executed during plugin installation to change the Hippo project.
+For changing the Hippo CMS project sources and/or repository, the Essentials Plugin SDK provides support for installation instructions.
+If the plugin sports a packageFile, its instructions are executed during plugin installation to change the Hippo CMS project.

 Also, the back-end can provide feedback to the UI/dashboard user.